helins/linux.i2c.bme280.clj/README.md

                 buffer)

-;; And finally processing this data
+;; And finally processing this data.
 (bme280/data buffer
              cw)